YonatanSchuster/YonatanSchuster/README.md

 💬 About me ...
 -
-- 3rd year Computer Science student
+- Computer Science student graduate
 - Ambitious, auto-didact, hard-worker, team player.
-- Looking for a software engineer/devOps/SRE positions
+- Looking for a software engineer/ data engineer positions

 📫 How to reach me: ...
 -